Dwolla/integration-examples/packages/flinks-token-exchange/README.md

-# Dwolla and Flinks - Token Exchange
+# Dwolla and Flinks - Secure Exchange

-This example project, built using [Next.js](https://nextjs.org), demonstrates how a Funding Source can be created for a Dwolla Customer using Dwolla's integration with Flinks via Dwolla's Token Exchange.
+This example project, built using [Next.js](https://nextjs.org), demonstrates how a Funding Source can be created for a Dwolla Customer using Dwolla's integration with Flinks via Dwolla's [Secure Exchange](https://developers.dwolla.com/docs/balance/secure-exchange) solution.
 By doing this, Dwolla is able to instantly verify the Funding Source without the need for your application to transmit sensitive data.
 (All sensitive data is retrieved directly from Flinks by Dwolla.)

 **Note**: Since this project depends on shared dependencies, please ensure that you have executed `pnpm install` in the root directory (`integration-examples`) before continuing.